Special discount transportation savings tickets are available for S-Bahn and U-Bahn trains, buses, and trams in München in Bavaria, Southern Germany.

 Single-Ride Tickets on Munich’s Mass Transit System

-The simplest ticket for the Munich public transportation system is the single-ride ticket (Einzelfahrtkarte).
+The simplest ticket for the Munich public transportation system is the single-ride ticket (Einzelfahrtkarte) but day tickets often work out cheaper.
 Single tickets must be validated prior to boarding trains, buses, or trams.

 The price of the single ticket depends on the number of zones that the journey lasts.
 For single-ticket purposes, central Munich’s transportation system is divided into four price zones, which are in rings around the town center.
 A journey starting in the west of Munich in zone circle two and ends in the east in zone circle two will require a ticket for three zones as the reentry into zone two is calculated as a separate zone change.